jvehent/AFW/README.md

 template.
 For these, Chef searches are not supported, but it gives you access to the full set of features `iptables` provides.

-AFW runs on any Linux 2.6 or 3.*.
-It does not rely on distribution specific wrapper, such as ufw for ubuntu, but calls `iptables-restore` directly.
+AFW runs on any Linux 2.6 or 3.x.
+It does *not* rely on distribution specific wrapper, such as ufw for ubuntu, but calls `iptables-restore` directly.

 ## Rules definitions